K0RNELIUS/Teacher-Avaliation-System/README.md

 ![Alt text](</images readme/result.png>)

-Following these steps, you should be able to test the system with own SQL queries in MySQL or through the interface provided. <br>
+Following these steps, you should be able to test the system with own SQL queries in MySQL or through the interface provided at http://localhost/. <br>
 If you encounter any problems in the setup or with the system, please contact me through my email (leandro.kornelius@gmail.com) for us to chat.<br>
 Thank you!